ARMmbed/mbed-client-example-6lowpan/README.md

 1. Install yotta.
 See instructions [here](http://docs.yottabuild.org/#installing).
 On Linux, enter `pip install --pre pyusb` and then `pip install yotta`.

-2. Set the `IPv6` address for ARM mbed Device Connector in `source/lwm2mclient.cpp` if you have not done it yet.
+2. Set the `IPv6` address for ARM mbed Device Connector if you have not done it yet.
 The instructions are in the [Client side configuration](#client-side-configuration) section of this document.

 3. In the command line, move to the root of this example application.